Darkshadenl/cursor_steal_house/README.md

 The system consists of:
 - Python crawler for housing websites (currently supports Vesteda)
-- PostgreSQL database for data storage
+- PostgreSQL database for data storage with unified houses schema
 - LLM integration for intelligent data extraction
 - Notification system (Email, Pushover, Telegram)
 - React frontend (in development) for data visualization